javaee/glassfish/src/site/markdown/aop-default.md

 ## Default Interception Service Implementation

-In the hk2-extras module there is a default implementation of the [InterceptionService][interceptionserivice] which uses annotations to determine what services are to be intercepted and which interceptors should be used.
+In the hk2-extras module there is a default implementation of the [InterceptionService][interceptionservice] which uses annotations to determine what services are to be intercepted and which interceptors should be used.
 This page describes this default implementation.